 Further, the Board of Directors is responsible for approving our executive incentive plan known as the EIP, which applied initially for the 2017 plan year.
 As more fully described below in the section entitled "Elements of Executive Compensation," the EIP provides cash-based award opportunities to officers of the Bank who are voting members of our Executive Management Committee ("EMC"), which include, among other executive officers, each of our named executive officers.
 The EIP replaced the VPP for 2017 and succeeding years and it replaced the LTIPs beginning in 2019.
-The Committee is responsible for recommending annually to the Board of Directors the approval of the EIP for the next year and the performance goals that will be applicable for that year, which goals were (in the case of the 2017, 2018 and 2019 EIPs) and are expected to be (in 2020 and future years) substantially the same as the goals for the Corporate VPP.
+The Committee is responsible for recommending annually to the Board of Directors the approval of the EIP for the next year and the performance goals that will be applicable for that year, which goals were (in the case of the 2017, 2018, 2019 and 2020 EIPs), are (in the case of the 2021 EIP) and are expected to be (in future years) substantially the same as the goals for the Corporate VPP.